Flå Municipality (Sør-Trøndelag)

 Flå is a former municipality in the old Sør-Trøndelag county, Norway.
 The approximately 120 km2 municipality existed from 1880 until its dissolution in 1964.
-Flå was located in the eastern part of what is now the municipality of Melhus in Trøndelag county.
+Flå Municipality was located in the eastern part of what is now Melhus Municipality in Trøndelag county.
 The administrative centre was the village of Ler.
 The main church for the area is Flå Church.

-History
+Prior to its dissolution in 1963, the 119.9 km2 municipality was the 480th largest by area out of the 689 municipalities in Norway.
+Flå Municipality was the 640th most populous municipality in Norway with a population of about 823.
+The municipality's population density was 6.9 PD/km2 and its population had increased by 1.2% over the previous 10-year period.

+General information

-The municipality of Flaa was established in 1880 when the municipality of Melhus was divided into two.
-The new municipality of Flaa had an initial population of 614.
-The spelling was later changed to Flå.
+The municipality of Flaa was established in 1880 when Melhus Municipality was divided into two: Flaa Municipality (population: 614) in the east and Melhus Municipality (population: 2,228) in the west.
+The spelling was later changed to Flå Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Hølonda (population: 1,428), Horg (population: 2,560), Flå (population: 843), Melhus (population: 3,978), and the Langørgen farm (population: 11) in Buvik were all merged to form a new, larger municipality of Melhus.
+On 1 January 1964, the following places were merged: Flå Municipality (population: 843), Horg Municipality (population: 2,560), Hølonda Municipality (population: 1,428), Melhus Municipality (population: 3,978), and the Langørgen farm (population: 11) from Buvik Municipality.
+These places were all merged to form a new, larger Melhus Municipality.

 Name

 The municipality (originally the parish) is named after the old Flå farm (Flár) since the first Flå Church was built there.
 The name is the plural form of flá which means "a flat ledge on a mountainside".
-Prior to the 1917 Norwegian language reform law, the name was spelled with the digraph "aa", and after this reform, the letter å was used instead.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Flaa with the digraph "aa", and after this reform, the name was spelled Flå, using the letter å instead.

+Churches

+The Church of Norway had one parish (sokn) within Flå Municipality.
+At the time of the municipal dissolution, it was part of the Melhus prestegjeld and the Gauldal prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality was located in the Gauldalen valley, about 25 km south of the city of Trondheim.
+Klæbu Municipality was located to the north, Selbu Municipality was to the east, and Horg Municipality was to the south, and Melhus Municipality were to the west.
+The highest point in the municipality was the 929.88 m tall mountain Rensfjellet, a quadripoint on the border of Flå Municipality, Selbu Municipality, Singsås Municipality, and Horg Municipality.

 Government

-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Flå Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.